snghakanksha/retail-intelligence-platform/README.md

 ### RAW layer
 Loads data exactly as received.
 No transformations.
 Ever.
-This is intentional — if something breaks downstream, you can always go back to the original.
+This is intentional, if something breaks downstream, you can always go back to the original.

 Also built a pipeline_run_log table that tracks every load with